Listing Websites about Obesity Health

 Overweight & Obesity CDC

-(8 days ago) Defining adult overweight and obesity, facts, causes and health consequences. paper icon.
+(8 days ago) Defining adult overweight and obesity, facts, causes and health consequences. preschool icon.
 Strategies to Prevent Obesity.
 Obesity prevention strategies to create an environment that supports healthy lifestyles. chart icon.
 Data & Statistics.
 Latest statistics on U.S. obesity, maps , …

 10 Health Conditions & Diseases Linked To Obesity

 (5 days ago) Being overweight or obese puts you at risk for many serious health conditions, including diabetes, sleep apnea, and even cancer.
 Learn more from WebMD about diseases you can prevent by losing weight.

 The effect of obesity on health outcomes - PubMed

 (1 days ago) The prevalence of obesity has progressively increased globally over the last 30 years.
 The determinants of this pandemic are many, poorly defined and priorities debated.
 While public health measures to prevent obesity have largely failed we are presented with a growing burden of disease and disabili …

 (1 days ago) In adults, obesity is defined as having a BMI of 30.0 or more, according to the Centers for Disease Control and Prevention (CDC).
 Obesity is associated with a higher risk for serious diseases